rbgirshick/py-faster-rcnn/README.md

-# *Fast* R-CNN: Fast Region-based Convolutional Networks for object detection

-Created by Ross Girshick at Microsoft Research, Redmond.

-### Introduction
+### Disclaimer

-**Fast R-CNN** is a fast framework for object detection with deep ConvNets.
-Fast R-CNN
- - trains state-of-the-art models, like VGG16, 9x faster than traditional R-CNN and 3x faster than SPPnet,
- - runs 200x faster than R-CNN and 10x faster than SPPnet at test-time,
- - has a significantly higher mAP on PASCAL VOC than both R-CNN and SPPnet,
- - and is written in Python and C++/Caffe.
+The official Faster R-CNN code (written in MATLAB) is available [here](https://github.com/ShaoqingRen/faster_rcnn).
+If your goal is to reproduce the results in our NIPS 2015 paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn).

+This repository contains a Python *reimplementation* of the MATLAB code.
+This Python implementation is built on a fork of [Fast R-CNN](https://github.com/rbgirshick/fast-rcnn).
+There are slight differences between the two implementations.
+In particular, this Python port
+ - is ~10% slower at test-time, because some operations execute on the CPU in Python layers (e.g., 220ms / image vs. 200ms / image for VGG16)
+ - gives similar, but not exactly the same, mAP as the MATLAB version
+ - is *not compatible* with models trained using the MATLAB code due to the minor implementation differences

+# *Faster* R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

+By Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun (Microsoft Research)

+This Python implementation contains contributions from Sean Bell (Cornell) written during an MSR internship.

+Please see the official [README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more details.

-Fast R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1504.08083).
+Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497) and was subsequently published in NIPS 2015.

 ### License

-Fast R-CNN is released under the MIT License (refer to the LICENSE file for details).
+Faster R-CNN is released under the MIT License (refer to the LICENSE file for details).

-### Citing Fast R-CNN
+### Citing Faster R-CNN

-If you find Fast R-CNN useful in your research, please consider citing:
+If you find Faster R-CNN useful in your research, please consider citing:

-    @article{girshick15fastrcnn,
-        Author = {Ross Girshick},
-        Title = {Fast R-CNN},
-        Journal = {arXiv preprint arXiv:1504.08083},
+    @inproceedings{renNIPS15fasterrcnn,
+        Author = {Shaoqing Ren and Kaiming He and Ross Girshick and Jian Sun}, Title = {Faster {R-CNN}: Towards Real-Time Object Detection with Region Proposal Networks},
-        Year = {2015}
+        Booktitle = {Advances in Neural Information Processing Systems ({NIPS})}, Year = {2015}
     }

 ### Contents
 1. [Requirements: software](#requirements-software)
 2. [Requirements: hardware](#requirements-hardware)